Noles55/DeckoratorNN/README.md

-# EdhDeckRater
+# EdhDeckRaterNN

-Project to rate EDH decks using TensorFlow and Keras
+Pythjon project to rate EDH decks using TensorFlow and Keras

-Contributors - Nolan Byrne, Calvin Jacobsen, Connor Dinzl